dnsimple/dnsimple-support/content/articles/registering-domain.markdown

 1. Click Add from your Dashboard in the appropriate account's card if you have more than one.
 1. Click Register domain
 1. Fill out the domain name.
-1. If you have linked an [Integrated Domain Provider](/articles/integrated-domain-providers), you can choose to register your domain through them or through DNSimple.
 1. Choose whether you'd like Whois Privacy Protection or auto-renewal on the domain (if applicable).
 1. Click Register Domain.
 1. Provide contact details for the registrant of the domain, or choose a contact from those you've already created.